 - Outline beams and beams defining internal openings

-Automatic introduction by importing IFC files generated by CAD/BIM programs
+Automatic entry by importing IFC files generated by CAD/BIM programs

 It is a starting process, i.e. users opt for it when creating a new job.